 (3) Investors thinking of retirement: Protect your nest egg and make it grow for you, safely and confidently through retirement.

 Is the course fee worth it?

 Think about it this way – the first stock I bought I invested 2000 USD, and I lost 80% of that money.
 That’s 1600 USD.

 As a beginner investor, you’re bound to make mistakes.
-If this 349 USD can help you avoid a big loss on a 2000 USD investment, it’s paid for itself many times over.
+If this course can help you avoid a big loss on a 2000 USD investment, it’s paid for itself many times over.
 Think about how much you’re investing in the markets over a lifetime, and how much you can improve with a strong foundation.

 If you invest S$20,000 a year from 25 to 65, The difference between 5% a year and 7% a year over a 40 year investing period (25 to 65) is $2.5 million vs $4.2 million.
 That’s a whopping 68% difference, or S$1.7 million.

-Now the course fee is not intended to paywall information.
 All proceeds go into the running of this site, and allows me to create more amazing, free content for readers in the form of my weekly articles.